Codecademy/docs/content/general/concepts/what-is-dns/what-is-dns.md

 ---
-Title: "What is DNS?"
+Title: 'What is DNS?'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "HTTP"
+  - 'HTTP'
-  - "Developer Tools"
+  - 'Developer Tools'
 CatalogContent:
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 The Domain Name System (DNS) protocol converts domain names to IP addresses.
 Think of it as a phonebook for the Internet.
 It’s hard to remember an exact IP address when we want to access a website.

 When we request the URL `codecademy.com`, our computer sends a DNS request to a DNS server.
 The server then returns the correct IP addresses like `104.20.25.250` to route data to and from Codecademy.

 ## Domain Name

 Each domain name is made up of three parts:

 `third-level-domain . second-level-domain . top-level-domain`